-The driveline connects the HVAD on the inside of the body to a controller on the outside of the body.
+The driveline connects the VAD on the inside of the body to the system controller on the outside of the body.
 If an infection develops on or around your driveline site, it can be very serious.
-Depending on how bad, the infection may be treated with IV or long-term antibiotics taken by mouth, or it may require being admitted into the hospital.
+Depending on how bad it is, the infection may need to be treated with IV or long-term antibiotics taken by mouth, or it may require being admitted into the hospital.